 - Confirm that chassis includes the inner rails (A) and rail extensions (B).
 Also, confirm that the outer rails (C) are installed on the rack. - 2.
-Align the chassis rails extentions (B), with the front of the rack rails (C). - 3.
-Slide the chassis rail extensions into the rack rails, keeping the pressure even on both sides.
-(You may have to depress the locking tabs when inserting.)
-When the server has been pushed completely into the rack, you should hear the locking tabs "click" into position. - (Optional) Insert and tightening the thumbscrews that hold the front of the server to the rack.
+Line chassis rails (A and B) with the front of the rack rails (C). - Slide the chassis rails into the rack rails, keeping the pressure even on both sides (you may have to depress the locking tabs when inserting).
+When the server has been pushed completely into the rack, you should hear the locking tabs "click". - (Optional) Insert and tightening the thumbscrews that hold the front of the server to the rack.

-Figure 2-4.
-Installing the Rack Rails
+Figure 2-4: Installing the Rack Rails

-Note: Figures are for illustrative purposes only.
-Always install servers into racks from the bottom up.
+Note: The figure above is for illustration purposes only.
+Always install servers to the bottom of the rack first.